core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 CoAP enables a client to request a forward-proxy to process a CoAP request on its behalf, as described in {{Sections 5.7.2 and 8.2.2 of RFC7252}}.

 When intending to reach a CoAP group through a proxy, the client sends a unicast CoAP group request to the proxy.
-This request specifies the group URI where the request has to be forwarded to, either as a string in the Proxy-URI Option, or through the Proxy-Scheme Option with the group URI constructed from the usual Uri-* Options.
+The group URI where the request has to be forwarded to is specified in the request, either as a string in the Proxy-URI Option, or through the Proxy-Scheme Option with the group URI constructed from the usual Uri-* Options.
 Then, the forward-proxy resolves the group URI to a destination CoAP group, i.e., it sends (e.g., multicasts) the CoAP group request to the group URI, receives the responses and forwards all the individual (unicast) responses back to the client.

 However, there are certain issues and limitations with this approach:

 * The CoAP client component that has sent the unicast CoAP group request to the proxy may be expecting only one (unicast) response, as usual for a CoAP unicast request.
 Instead, it receives multiple (unicast) responses, potentially leading to fault conditions in the component or to discarding any received responses following the first one.
 This issue may occur even if the application calling the CoAP client component is aware that the forward-proxy is going to forward the CoAP group request to the group URI.

-* Each individual CoAP response received by the client will appear to originate (based on its IP source address) from the CoAP Proxy, and not from the server that produced the response.
+* Each individual CoAP response received by the client will appear to originate (based on its IP source address) from the CoAP proxy, and not from the server that produced the response.
 This makes it impossible for the client to identify the server that produced each response, unless the server identity is contained as a part of the response payload or inside a CoAP option in the response.

-* The proxy does not necessarily know how many members there are in the CoAP group or how many group members will actually respond.
-Also, the proxy does not know for how long to collect responses before it stops forwarding them to the client.
-A CoAP client that is not using a Proxy might face the same problems in collecting responses to a group request.
-However, the client itself would typically have application-specific rules or knowledge on how to handle this situation, while an application-agnostic CoAP Proxy would typically not have this knowledge.
-For example, a CoAP client could monitor incoming responses and use this information to decide how long to continue collecting responses -- which is something a proxy cannot do.
+* Unlike a CoAP client, the proxy is likely to lack "application context".
+In particular, the proxy is not expected to know how many members there are in the CoAP group (not even the order of magnitude), how many group members will actually respond, or the minimal amount/percentage of those that will respond.

+   Therefore, while still capable to forward the group request to the CoAP group and the corresponding responses to the client, the proxy does not know and cannot reliably determine for how long to collect responses, before it stops forwarding them to the client.

+   In principle, a CoAP client that is not using a proxy might face the same problems in collecting responses to a group request.
+However, unlike a CoAP proxy, the client itself would typically have application-specific rules or knowledge on how to handle this situation.
+For example, a CoAP client could monitor incoming responses and use this information to decide for how long to continue collecting responses

 A forward-proxying method using this approach and addressing the issues raised above is defined in {{I-D.tiloca-core-groupcomm-proxy}}.